Alpena Elementary Parent and Family Engagement Plan

 - A Parent Center is located in the elementary building and is open daily during school hours.
-Books, learning games, and charts are available for check-out as well as an option for parents to leave brags and wishes based on their child's needs.
+Books and charts are available for check-out as well as free personal hygiene items.

-- Informational packets are distributed during Parent/Teacher Conferences each year (include a copy of the school's Learning Compact, Parent Survey, and Volunteer Questionaire).
-The Parent Involvement Plan is given out at the Title 1 Meeting and is available on the school website.
+- Informational packets are distributed during Open House each year (include a copy of the school's Learning Compact).
+The Parent Involvement Plan is available on the school website.

 - The Alpena Elementary School principal shall designate (1) certified staff member who is willing to serve as a parent facilitator.

 - Located in the handbook is the school's process for resolving parental concerns, including how to define a problem, whom to approach first, and how to develop solutions.